kankankankankankan/github-trending/README.md

 ## Javascript

+* 【2024-03-01】[piercefreeman / mountaineer](https://github.com/piercefreeman/mountaineer) - Mountaineer is a batteries-included web framework for Python and React.
+* 【2024-03-01】[jerryc127 / hexo-theme-butterfly](https://github.com/jerryc127/hexo-theme-butterfly) - 🦋 A Hexo Theme: Butterfly
+* 【2024-03-01】[aws-samples / public-file-browser-for-amazon-s3](https://github.com/aws-samples/public-file-browser-for-amazon-s3) - Sample code to deploy a website and a "public files" S3 bucket which can be loaded with any files an administrator wishes to publish publicly online.
+* 【2024-03-01】[ninjas-code-official / food-delivery-multivendor](https://github.com/ninjas-code-official/food-delivery-multivendor) - Enatega is a fully realized and customizable food delivery application that can be used to set up your own order/delivery management system.
+For more information, visit the Enatega product page: 🚀🛒📦🌐
 * 【2024-02-29】[jason5ng32 / OhEarningsCal](https://github.com/jason5ng32/OhEarningsCal) - 使用日历软件订阅美股的财报日期
 * 【2024-02-29】[polyfillpolyfill / polyfill-library](https://github.com/polyfillpolyfill/polyfill-library) - NodeJS module to create polyfill bundles tailored to individual user-agents.
 * 【2024-02-29】[nightwatchjs / nightwatch](https://github.com/nightwatchjs/nightwatch) - Integrated end-to-end testing framework written in Node.js and using W3C Webdriver API.
 Developed at @browserstack